sitron/lst/README.md

       * a end date (like 2013-01-22)
       * optional: you can force some static data for Zebra: for example we have an external employee that does not log any hour in Zebra and works 100%.
 So i know that i need to add 8 hours of work for each day.
 I can use a date range '2013-01-21/2013-01-25' and '+8' as time to add 8 hours to all days within the date range.
 * some Jira specific settings:
+      * optional: you can add your forecast, day by day.
+This is very useful if you have non linear MD consumption (everybody is off on Wednesday for ex.) so that you know if your MD consumption corresponds to reality.
+You can use a date range '2013-01-21/2013-01-25' or a list of dates [2013-01-21,2013-01-23] or a single date 2013-01-21 and a time value (int) in planned hours
       * the Jira project id, usually a 5 digits integer.
 Run `lst jira-config-helper my_story_id` to get its project id
       * the sprint name: the FixVersion name as seen in Jira Query Builder.
 Run `lst jira-config-helper my_story_id` to get its sprint name
       * optional, nice\_identifier: if you have "Nice to have" stories in your sprint, you can specify how to recognize them (we use '(NICE)' in the story title)